pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 Output formats
 ^^^^^^^^^^^^^^

 Pywbemcli supports multiple output formats to present command results.
-The output format can be selected with the ``--output-format``/``-o`` option.
+The output format can be selected with the :ref:`--output-format general option`.
 The allowed output formats are different for the various command groups and commands.

 The output formats fall into several groups: